Ebonsignori/ebonsignori/README.md

 ### [ear.tools](https://ear.tools/)

 Private repo.
 Before the era of LLMs, I attempted to make a web app for relative pitch training (playing music "by ear").
 It's functional, but highly unpolished.
-I put it down when I discovered [Chet](https://apps.apple.com/us/app/chet-ear-training/id1405525467) for IOS since it met most of my needs.
+I put it down when I discovered [Chet](https://apps.apple.com/us/app/chet-ear-training/id1405525467) for IOS since it met my training needs.

 ## Other projects

-- [water-plant-uml](https://github.com/Ebonsignori/water-plant-uml?tab=readme-ov-file) CLI tool for live-reloading and/or exporting PlantUML diagrams using the default PlantUML server or a local Docker server.
+- [water-plant-uml](https://github.com/Ebonsignori/water-plant-uml?tab=readme-ov-file) CLI tool for live-reloading and/or exporting PlantUML diagrams.
-- [tts-book-to-audio](https://github.com/Ebonsignori/tts-book-to-audio) A janky set of tools for putting together an audiobook from text using AI TTS models.
+- [tts-book-to-audio](https://github.com/Ebonsignori/tts-book-to-audio) A clunky set of tools for putting together an audiobook from text using AI TTS models.
+Each character in a novel can be given a different voice.
 - [stormlight-coppermind-summaries](https://github.com/Ebonsignori/stormlight-coppermind-summaries) Similar to the above, a set of audiobooks generated from the [Wiki summaries](https://coppermind.net/wiki/The_Stormlight_Archive/Summary) for The Stormlight Archives series by Brandon Sanderson.
 - [myconfig](https://github.com/Ebonsignori/myconfig) My dotfiles.
-Had more activity when I was still exclusively using Vim.
+The repo had more activity when I was exclusively using Vim.
+I've caved.
+VSCode is good enough and I don't spend hours each month configuring it 🪦